-We have implemented 14 equivalence rules, to account for, among others, word order variation within appositions, the equivalence of genitives and PPs headed by the preposition van (of), equivalence of appositions and simple predicative sentences, coordination, and relative clauses.
-In Bouma et al. (2005), we show that the inclusion of equivalence rules has a positive effect on various components of our QA system, i.e. answer analysis, off-line relation extraction and answer selection.
+We have implemented 13 additional equivalence rules, to account for, among others, word order variation within appositions, the equivalence of genitives and van-PPs, equivalence between appositions and simple predicative sentence, coordination, and relative clauses.
+In (Bouma et al., 2005), we show that the inclusion of equivalence rules has a positive effect on various components of our QA system, i.e. answer analysis, off-line answer extraction and answer selection.

 4.1.3.
-Lexical Knowledge
+Acquisition of Lexical Knowledge